Synergy-Systems-LLC/SynSys.GSpreadsheetEasyAccess/README.md

 [here](https://github.com/BIMOpenGroup/RevitAPIStubs).

 ## How can I make a contribution?

 All contributions are welcome!
 Send us your questions, suggestions and comments.

-Like most opensource projects this one uses the Forking Workflow system.
+Like most open source projects this one uses the Forking Workflow system.

 Summary:

 - Make a repository fork;
 - Make a branch from master;
 - Make a pull request from upstream/master.

 Branch naming rules:

 - Kebab-case style;
 - First word is a fix/feature/refactor or other task.

 Next ones are either a short description or an issue number.
 fix-iss57 / feature-iss14 / refactor-generator.